rackerlabs/docs-cloud-cdn/api-docs/index.rst

 experience for you to manage your CDN-enabled domains and the origins and assets associated with those domains.

+The Rackspace CDN architecture includes the following components:

+-  A RESTful API

+-  The ability to cache publicly accessible resources hosted on a Cloud Server instance, or a public Cloud Files container

+-  A single global endpoint to access the API

+-  Use of the Akamai Technologies content delivery network, which is one of the world's largest distributed computing platforms

 A content delivery network (CDN) is designed to improve the performance of publicly distributed assets.
 Assets can be anything from website content, to web application components, to media like videos, ads, and